mwvgroup/pittgoogle-client/docs/source/main/one-time-setup/google-sdk.rst

 and follow the directions.
 Note that this may open a browser and ask you to complete the setup there.

-The remaining steps are optional, but recommended for the smoothest experience.
+The remaining steps are recommended but optional.

 Set your new project as the default: